 METHODOLOGY: In order to achieve the objective of the study cross sectional survey research design was adopted.

 Area of the Study: The present study was conducted in Ebonyi State, Nigeria, using 13 General hospitals The study area, Ebonyi State comprises of thirteen local government areas.
 Each of them has one general hospital making it thirteen general hospitals in all.
-The choice of Ebonyi State for this study was necessitated because most of the health worker neglect safety procedures in the hospitals.
+The choice of Ebonyi State for this study was necessitated because most of the health worker workers neglect safety procedures in the hospitals.
 Moreso, the health workers are always prone to health hazards like lassa fever among health workers in their work places.

 Population of the Study: The population for this study consisted of all the health workers in general hospitals in Ebonyi State, Nigeria.
 The population of this study was 322 health workers from all the general hospitals in Ebonyi State, Nigeria.